 Again, I won’t rule out the possibility of sockpuppet accounts.
 It’s so, so easy to do it.
 I actually know someone who became a style icon because she flooded everyone’s inbox.
 This happened before the issue was brought up so she managed to get away with it.
 It makes me a little angry, but I won’t say any names.
 You know who you are.

 Everyone, please play fairly.
 Being a style icon is great, but you’ll never fully enjoy the status if you know you had to cheat to get it.
-Just appreciate the fans who genuinely love your style, may it be ten or a hundred. :) Then one day, you might just earn the title.posted over 4 years ago
+Just appreciate the fans who genuinely love your style, may it be ten or a hundred. :) Then one day, you might just earn the title.posted about 8 years ago

 Thanks for bringing this to our attention!
 We need people like you to keep our community honest and supportive!
 Go ahead and message me the names of users that you find “suspicious”.
-We’ll investigate.posted over 4 years ago
+We’ll investigate.posted about 8 years ago

 I agree with XS re the “shoe trait fans” issue.
 I m honored to be voted as one of the icon candidates which i must confessed i m not into this favorable game honestly.
 When i first joined Chictopia last month, i wasn’t awared about the Style Icon thingie until the announcement of the April Style Icon, and my hubby was the one who aware of the icon candidates section, then i realized i was one of them.
 We did notice about the shoe fans phenomena esp towards the end of month, theres a group of shoes fans who had been allocated themselves with certain favorable candidates.
 Even myself, i have encountered a few “shoes fans” who have not participated in the community at all n added me as their favorite without even befriended me!!
 I really hope that they r actual person who had been genuinely participated in this community.
 But this is oso beyond our control, like the “lookbook vs people” issue raised by Princeoftennis earlier, the dispute will not resolved until there’s at least a moderator in this site to oversee rules n regulations.